Ready to trade oil? Follow these three steps:

-Oil trading is the buying and selling of different types of oil and oil-linked assets with the aim of making a profit.
+Oil trading is the buying and selling of oil with the aim of making a profit.
+This can be done by buying the physical commodity, or speculating on its price.
 As oil is a finite resource, its price can see massive fluctuations due to supply and demand changes.
 This volatility makes it extremely popular among traders.

 1. What is the oil spot price?

 Oil spot prices represent the cost of buying or selling oil immediately, or ‘on the spot’ – instead of at a set date in the future.
 While futures prices reflect how much the markets believe oil will be worth when the future expires, spot prices show how much it is worth right now.